 Based on the results of this survey, the average urban tree canopy cover in England is 16%.
-However, it varies massively depending on where you live; from 3% in Fleetwood, Lancashire, to 45% in Farnham, Surrey.
+But it varies massively depending on where you live - from 3% in Fleetwood, Lancashire, to 45% in Farnham, Surrey.

 In a newly released leaflet by the Urban Forestry and Woodland Advisory Committee Network, supported by partners including the Woodland Trust, you can find advice and suggestions on how to use this data to encourage your council to increase tree canopy cover.
 Take a look at www.forestry.gov.uk/fr/treecanopy.